Caps salvage point against Chiefs, Harare City boost survival hopes - NewZimbabwe.com

 By Sports Reporter

-Makepekepe appeared on course for their second successive loss after surrendering an early lead against Chiefs, before Chinyengetere spared them the blushes with a freekick.
+Makepekepe appeared on course for their second successive loss after surrendering an early lead against Chiefs, before Chinyengetere spared them the blushes with an injury-time freekick.

 However, Bulawayo Chiefs drew parity three minutes before halftime through striker Obriel Chirinda before Farau Mutare gave them the lead on the stroke of halftime.